 2. Quit in person

 Be as respectful as possible and make sure you resign in person.
 Bring your resignation letter with you to present in the meeting but be prepared to have an open and honest face to face conversation about your reasons for leaving.
 You can hand over your resignation letter once you are finished.
-If your boss doesn’t work in the same geographical location as you, it is more courteous to hold a telephone conversation rather than sending your resignation via email.
+If your boss doesn’t work in the same geographical location as you, it is more courteous to hold a telephone or video call conversation rather than sending your resignation via email.

 3. Give adequate notice